Cloud Firewall: What Is It and Why Is It Essential?

 - AWS Firewall – AWS Network Firewall is a managed service that provides basic building blocks to deploy essential network protections.
 TLS Decryption is not supported out of the box.
 Enterprise features such as built in decryption and URL Filtering are also missing.
 WAF must be purchased separately.
 AWS Firewall is, by definition, only applicable to AWS.

-- Azure Firewall, Azure Firewall Premium – Azure Firewall Premium provides a stronger set of features, including TLS Decryption, but is weak on multi-subscription management and tag-based micro-segmentation.
+- Azure Firewall, Azure Firewall Premium – Azure Firewall Premium provides a stronger set of features, including TLS Decryption, but is weak on multi-subscription management and tag-based cloud micro-segmentation.
 It also comes at a premium price tag and is not multi-cloud.

 - GCP Firewall – GCP only provides several basic building blocks.
 GCP Firewall is like a security group – with only foundational firewall features.
 No content inspection or prevention, port, and IP-based egress control, and weak segmentation that doesn’t meet enterprise needs.
 Single cloud only.